 MOVED errors

-When performing multi-key operations in a single command – such as MGET, pipelines and Lua script Evals – it’s very easy to forget that Redis hashes on every key and decides which shard in the cluster to place its value.
+When performing multi-key operations in a single command – such as MGET, pipelines, and Lua script Evals – it’s very easy to forget that Redis hashes on every key and decides which shard in the cluster to place its value.
 This behavior raises the possibility of a MOVED error.
 The MOVED error is a response returned by one of the nodes telling you that the data is stored on a different node, and that it's the client’s responsibility to go to the relevant node and ask for the data.

 For example, consider this code: